statgen/locuszoom-api/docs/api.md

 Filter | Description
 ------ | -----------
-analysis in 1,2,... | Selects set of analyses by unique ID
+id in 1,2,... | Selects set of analyses by unique ID

 #### SORT